grafana/faro-web-sdk/packages/react/README.md

 ## Upgrade to a data router

+This section describes how to upgrade the Faro React router instrumentation if you already have a React app instrumented which does not use data routers.

+First change the configuration of the ReactInstrumentation inside the `initializeFaro()` function.

-1. Change `version` property from `ReactRouterVersion.V6` to `ReactRouterVersion.V6_data_router`.
+1. Change the `version` property from the router version you are using, `ReactRouterVersion.[V4|V5|V6]`, to `ReactRouterVersion.V6_data_router`.

+2. Update the dependencies provided in the `dependencies` object

+If you use React Router v4 or v5:

+Remove the `history` and `Route` dependencies and add the `matchRoutes` function exported by `react-router-dom`

-2. Remove the following dependencies from the dependencies object
+If you use React Router v6, remove the following dependencies from the dependencies `object`:

 - `createRoutesFromChildren`
 - `Routes`
 - `useLocation`
 - `useNavigationType`

-Example: updating dependencies
+After you updated the dependencies the ReactIntegration config looks like this:

 ```ts
 import { matchRoutes } from 'react-router-dom';